UltraMessaging/um_perf/README.md

 ### RPP Vs. SPP

 There are two forms of persistence that UM supports:
-* SPP - Source-Paced Persitence.
+* SPP - Source-Paced Persistence.
 * RPP - Receiver-Paced Persistence.

-These forms differ in many ways, most of which are not relavant to this report.
+These forms differ in many ways, most of which are not relevant to this report.
 Of particular interest when measuring performance is the way that the disk is used.

 With SPP, every message sent by the source is recorded to disk.

-With RPP, messages are normally not written to disk.
+With RPP, messages are not normally written to disk.
 Instead, messages are deleted from the Store after the receiver(s) acknowledge the messages, typically without being written to disk.
 See [RPP: Receiver-Paced Persistence](https://ultramessaging.github.io/currdoc/doc/UME/operationalview.html#receiverpacedpersistenceoperations) for full details.

-Most users of persistence configure for SPP, so measuring SPP performance is the primary goal of this report.
+Most persistence users configure for SPP, so measuring SPP performance is the primary goal of this report.
 However, SPP's performance is very dependent on a host's disk speed.
 During engineering testing, it is rare for a test lab to have multiple systems with fast disks.

-By testing with RPP, you can get a good idea of the Store's performance on a given host, even of that host does not have a high-speed disk.
+By testing with RPP, you can get a good idea of the Store's performance on a given host, even if that host does not have a high-speed disk.

-In general, RPP will out-perform SPP on a fast disk, so performance estimates need to be adjusted accordingly.
+RPP will typically outperform SPP on a fast disk, so performance estimates need to be adjusted accordingly.
-For the hardware we used, SPP is 35% slower than RPP.

 ### Core Count and Network Interfaces